nichoth/continuable-fp/README.md

 var c = require('./')

 var excitedly = compose(
+    // remove a level of nesting
     c.join,
     c.map(function (data) {
+        // return a nested continuable
+        // here you can make a call to a new continuable (`someIO` below),
-        return c.either(
+        // using the data inside this continuable return c.either(
-            function onErr (err) {
+            // call this if `someIO` returns an error function onErr (err) {
                 return c.of('booo')
             },